mamirandamorante/SVHN/README.md

-# SVHN Image classifier for the SVHN dataset.
+# Image classifier using the SVHN dataset.

 The goal of this project is to develop an end-to-end workflow for building, training, validating, evaluating and saving a neural network that classifies a real-world image into one of ten classes.
 This is based on the paper from: